 Controls only broadleaf weeds.

-Apply when the wheat is in the hard dough stage and green color is gone from nodes the stem.Do not use treated wheat for seed unless a germination test results in 95% or greater seed germination.
+Apply when the wheat is in the hard dough stage and green color is gone from nodes the stem.Do not allow grazing or use feed from treated area

 Acts slowly.
 May take up to 2 weeks to completely kill weeds and grasses.

-Cannot harvest grain until 7 days after application.
+Cannot harvest grain until 7 days (glyphosate) to 14 days (2,4-D) after application.

 Apply when wheat is in the hard dough stage (30% or less grain moisture).